xbot/xbot.github.com/content/posts/2022-09-25-leaderfphpnamespace-yet-another-php-namespace-resolver.md

 ## Features

 - Insert `use` statements for FQCNs.
-- TODO: Expand class names to FQCNs.
+- Expand class names to FQCNs.
 - TODO: Insert namespace for the current file.
 - All the above features support the fuzzy searching function and all the three modes (nameonly, fullpath and regex) provided by LeaderF.